Restore HyWorks Controller

 -

-A warning will be displayed, suggesting a database with the same name already exists and should it be used.
+A warning will be displayed, suggesting that a database with the same name already exists and asking whether it should be used.

 -